elpato-dev/OSINT-compass/README.md

 ## Usage
 The README of the repository [OSINT-compass-engine](https://github.com/elpato-dev/OSINT-compass-engine/blob/main/README.md) has a detailed documentation of the API and its endpoints.

+## Extending the tool

+The tool was designed with extensibility in mind.
+Check out the guide on how to extend it [here](https://github.com/elpato-dev/OSINT-compass/edit/main/extension_guide.md).

 ## Installation
 Installation currently is not very easy, since the tool consists of multiple services deployed on render.com and docker containers.
 A hosted instance can be found here: https://osint-compass-portal.onrender.com